Sparkasse Logo

 Sparkasse Logo 1938-1957

 Lois Gaigg designed the second personal mark.
 He proposed a radically different concept.
-First, the designer has moved away from the comic image of the client.
+First, the designer has moved away from the client’s comic image.
 Secondly, he made the symbolism in a serious style.
 Now the emblem is a single “S,” which is a letter and a piggy bank.
-As proof – the coin pictured above.
+As proof, the coin pictured above.
 Interestingly, at first, it was a poster, and only then did it become a full-fledged sign of personal identification.
-In the early years, it served for the internal purposes of the Sparkassenverlag, and in 1948 it was used by most savings banks.
+In its early years, it served the Sparkassenverlag’s internal purposes, and in 1948, most savings banks used it.

 1957 – 1972